HMS Asturias (F 71)

 18 Jan 1941

 HMS Asturias (Capt.
-H. Ardill (retired), RN) while patrolling north-east of Puerto Rico, intercepts and captures the Vichy-French freighter Mendoza (8199 GRT).
+H. Ardill (retired), RN) while patrolling in the Plate area, intercepts and captures the Vichy-French freighter Mendoza (8199 GRT).